 Connect to the geodatabase

 People connect to the geodatabase from ArcGIS client applications to create and work with data.
-To connect to most database management systems, you must install a database client on the ArcGIS client computer.
-Once that is installed, create a connection file (.sde) to access the geodatabase.
+To connect to most database management systems, you or your IT staff must install a database client on the ArcGIS client computer.
+After the database client is installed, create a connection file (.sde) to access the geodatabase.

 See the help page specific to your database management system for information on connecting to an enterprise geodatabase: